ThinkUpLLC/ThinkUp/tests/README.md

 ### Plugin Tests (`all_plugin_tests.php`)

 All plugin-specific tests should live in the `thinkup/webapp/plugins/plugin-name/tests/` directory.
-Write tests for the plugin's model objects and controller methods.
+Write tests for the plugin's model and controller objects.

 To test consumption of data from web services, mock up the appropriate classes and store test data to local files in the format the API would return them in.
 For example, the `classes/mock.TwitterOAuth.php` class reads Twitter data